yeslogic/prince-docs/docs/server-integration.md

 `prince --control`
 The Prince Control Protocol, accessible through the command-line option `--control`, is a synchronous bidirectional protocol that consists of a sequence of "chunks" sent via the standard input and output streams.

-Each chunk contains a sequence of bytes with a length and a three letter tag.
+Each chunk starts with an identifying three-letter *tag* followed by the *length* of the chunk expressed in bytes, followed by the data itself.

 Here is an example "version" chunk to demonstrate the syntax:

 ```
 ver 15